-This plan has been prepared as the basis for AAA Corp’s Reliability/Components Program to be followed during the development phase for the Generic Radio System.
+This plan has been prepared as the basis for AAA Corp’s Reliability/Components Program to be followed during the development phase for the Radio Systems on the Million Hour MTBF RSUAV.
 This program plan establishes the requirements of the reliability/ components program, and describes how the required program elements will be accomplished.
 This program plan will assure Reliability/Components Engineering’s involvement throughout all relevant aspects of the development phase of the program.
 It will serve as a guideline and checklist for both Designers and Reliability/Components Engineers in their work and as a basis for program progress reviews and gate design reviews.

 2.0 REFERENCED DOCUMENTS

 The following documents of the issue shown are to be used for reference in the performance of the Reliability/Components Program, and as defined in this plan.
 MIL-STD-1629 Procedures for Performing a Failure Mode, Effects and Criticality Analysis MIL-HDBK-217 Reliability Prediction of Electronic Equipment TR-NWT-000332 Reliability Prediction Procedure for Electronic Equipment/Bellcore SP900200—OOl Generic+ Radio, ERN 1600 System specification.